Disabled Children and Young People Direct Payments

 8. Setting up the Direct Payment

-The Social Worker will ensure that Kent County Councils Direct Payment Agreement is signed by the parent/carer.
-This Agreement sets out the terms and conditions of using the Direct Payment.
+The Social Worker will ensure that Kent County Council’s Direct Payment Agreement is signed by the parent/carer/young person (where applicable).
+This Agreement sets out the terms and conditions of using the Direct Payment and can be found in Local Resources of KPON.

-If the young person/parent/carer is unable to manage a Direct Payment but wishes to make use of this option, the social worker should explore the use of an Independent Living Trust in consultation with the Direct Payment Support Worker.
+If the young person/parent/carer is unable to manage a Direct Payment but wishes to make use of this option, the social worker should explore with the Direct Payment Support Worker if there are alternative options.

-When funding has been agreed, the parent/carer will need to set up a separate bank account for the Direct Payment, or alternatively apply for a Kent Card.
+When funding has been agreed, the parent/carer will need to apply for a Kent Card.
 This is not necessary where the Direct Payment is for a single payment e.g. for a one-off short break or a piece of equipment.
-The Direct Payment Support Worker will assist the parent/carer in setting up the account or applying for a Kent Card.
+The Direct Payment Support Worker will assist the parent/carer in applying for a Kent Card (This is the default method of payment, but in exceptional circumstances DP recipients may request setting up a separate bank account for the Direct Payment).

-The Social Worker should send the DP1 (Finance Form - available from CFDPS) to the Finance Department at least 10 days before the Payment is due to start.
+The Social Worker should follow the agreed process for sending the relevant information to the Finance Department at least 10 days before the Payment is due to start.

 9. Reviewing the Direct Payment

-The Direct Payment Support Worker will review how the parent/carer is managing the Direct Payment at regular intervals agreed with the parent/carer.
+The Direct Payment Support Worker will review how the parent/carer/young person is managing the Direct Payment at regular intervals agreed with the parent/carer/young person.

 The Child in Need Plan will be reviewed at six monthly intervals.
 Authority to continue payments will need to be given by the budget manager.
 The review should consider any changes in the assessed need, the services that are required to meet the need, and which services will be provided via Direct Payments.